kasjansmigielski/robinson_chat_app/README.md

 For this purpose, the text of Robinson Crusoe was used, and all implementations were developed in the form of an application resembling a chatbot that answers questions related to the book.
-The Streamlit library was used - for creating simple applications, enabling intuitive use of available functionalities even for non-technical users.
+The Streamlit library was used - for creating simple applications, enabling intuitive use of available functionalities even for non-technical users.
 The
 Robinson Chatbot application is designed to enable asking questions related to reading and generating answers through LLM models - based on the provided extended context.